-Professor Thistlewhisk loves gears, tickings, and tiny mysteries.
+Professor Larkspur Titchfield loves gears, tickings, and tiny mysteries.

 A rabbit of timeless taste, Mrs. Honeytail bakes, stitches, and knows everyone’s favourite colour.